msbmillangoda/MMYZ2026/README.md

 Before any of the analysis, a conda environment was created to conduct the analysis and to run tobac.
 This conda environment specifications are avaialble in the **Utils** directory: spec-file.txt

-This file could be used to create the environment that is required to run
+This file could be used to create the environment that is required to run TOBAC and other python and bash scripts used in this study.

 # Analysis of MRMS Data (2021-2024)